-In “Nonresidents Working Remotely for California Businesses” I discussed how the internet economy, ecommerce and constant connectivity has allowed increasing numbers of nonresidents to provide services to California businesses without setting foot here.
+In an earlier article, I discussed how the internet economy, ecommerce and constant connectivity has allowed increasing numbers of nonresidents to provide remote services to California businesses without setting foot here.
 As long as those nonresidents meticulously follow the rules, they can work remotely free from California income taxes.
 Or at least they can minimize the amount they do have to pay.

 But the remote economy is a two-way street.
 The technology that lets a Colorado resident work for a Los Angeles firm from his offices in Boulder, also allows him to run his Colorado business while vacationing at a Southern California beach house.
 More and more nonresident business owners and key employees are doing just that.
 And that can lead to California tax problems.